Last updated 8 September 2020

 The Global Chief Executive Officer and the Chief Financial Officer, both Directors of the Board and members of Alpha’s executive team, meet regularly with institutional investors, and analysts who publish performance information about the Group, to ensure that its corporate objectives, strategies and operational developments are clear and understood.
 The Chairman and Non-Executive Directors are available to discuss any matters that shareholders wish to raise and discuss.
-The Chief Financial Officer also acts as Company Secretary and is the main point of contact for shareholders (email@example.com).
+The Global Chief Executive Officer and the Chief Financial Officer act as the main point of contact for shareholders (email@example.com).

-The Company’s second Annual General Meeting since its AIM admission will take place on Wednesday 4 September.
+The Company’s third Annual General Meeting will take place on Wednesday 23 September 2020.
 If, and when, voting decisions are not materially in line with the Company’s expectations, the Board will seek to engage with shareholders to understand and address any issues informing those decisions.